zeel01/scene-tiler/readme.md

 This method accepts two parameters, the first is a `Scene` object for the scene that is being turned into a tile.
 The second is an object with optional parameters.

+By default, the `x` and `y` coordinates are the coordinates of the upper-left corner of the tile.
+If `centered` is set to true, the `x` and `y` coordinates are the coordinates of the center of the tile.

 When coordinates are omitted, the tile will be placed in the center of the scene.
 When rotation is omitted, the tile will be placed with rotation 0.
 When populate is `false` or omitted, the tile will be created with no objects.

 #### Parameters